 About:

 Chocolate cosmos (Cosmos atrosanguineus) is one of the most recognizable types of cosmos.
 It’s been cultivated in Europe since 1885 but is originally native to Mexico.
 This species is a herbaceous perennial that grows up to 30 inches tall.
-Chocolate cosmos is unique among cosmos because it grows from tubers rather than seeds and prefers USDA Zones 7 to 9.
+Chocolate cosmos is unique because it grows from tubers rather than seeds and prefers USDA Zones 7 to 9.

 2. Garden Cosmos (Cosmos bipinnatus)